-On Veteran’s Day, Donald Trump Says Florida Ballots From Active Duty Military Shouldn’t Be Counted
+As Veterans Day Is Observed, Donald Trump Says Florida Ballots, Which Include Active Duty Military, Shouldn’t Be Counted Further

 “It’s incredible that a president would travel to France for this significant anniversary – and then remain in his hotel room watching TV rather than pay in person his respects to the Americans who gave their lives in France for the victory gained 100 years ago tomorrow,” David Frum of the Atlantic wrote on Twitter.

-Trump is also being criticized for not visiting Arlington National Cemetery on Veteran’s Day, something which many of his predecessors had done.
+Trump is also being criticized for not visiting Arlington National Cemetery on Veterans Day, something which many of his predecessors had done.

 White House confirms Trump will not visit Arlington cemetery for #VeteransDay.
 Rain is expected with 100% certainty.
 The White House announced “a lid" on presidential movements.
 Trump is not scheduled to leave the White House for the remainder of the day.https://t.co/bozlAPdHgV